Why are permits required?

 Step 2: The Permit

 You must have a favorable Site Evaluation Report in order to apply for a Construction-Installation permit.
-A permit application packet can be obtained from the Environmental Health Office or application packets may be downloaded from this web site.
+A permit application can be obtained from the Environmental Health Office or applications may be downloaded from here

 1. To prevent a delay, fully complete the application, including the owner’s or legally authorized representative’s signature, and submit it along with the required fees.
 At a minimum, the following documents must be attached: